Completing the Mitchell Scholarship Application

 New Requirements for The Personal Statement

-In light of our own experience with application essays over the years, the George J. Mitchell Scholarship Program has decided to join the Rhodes in instituting modifications to our application process effective for the 2014 competition and all subsequent competitions.
+In light of our experience with application essays over the years, the George J. Mitchell Scholarship Program insituted modifications to our application process effective for the 2014 competition and all subsequent competitions.

 The Sonru video component of our application was the first change we made so that we may compare the person on the paper to the person before us.
 We have found the video a very important component of our process and believe the attestation clause will further our efforts.

 The Mitchell Scholarship Program agrees with the essay guidelines released by The Rhodes Trust in March 2014.
-We do not, however, require that a completely different essay be written for the Mitchell.
+We do not, however, require that a completely different essay be written for the Mitchell application.
 A candidate may re-use the portion of his or her essay that makes sense for the Mitchell application, as long as it meets the requirements of our attestation clause.
-An essay for the Mitchell application should address why the candidate wants to be a Mitchell Scholar and why studying in Ireland or Northern Ireland make sense for his or her goals.
+An essay for the Mitchell application should address why the candidate wants to be a Mitchell Scholar and why studying in Ireland make sense for his or her goals.

 1) We will ask all applicants to check a box at the conclusion of the essay that attests to the following statement: